Anderli-dev/Anderli-dev/README.md

 ## 👋 Hi there!

 My name is Ivan.<br>
-I'm from Ukraine, living in Kiev and currently i'm a student who always sets hard goals in my life.
+I'm from Ukraine, living in Kiev and currently i'm a student😊 who always sets hard goals in my life.
-That's all for now, but I hope there will be something to say in the future.
+That's all for now😅, but I hope there will be something to say in the future.

 ### 📈 GitHub Stats</h2>